 Between December 2019 and September 2020, the Argentine government agreed restrictions to its sovereign debt with international and local bondholders.
 In August and September 2020, the Argentine government restructured its sovereign bonds debt under foreign law in the amount of US\$67 billion and under local law in the amount of US\$45 billion, in both cases with an acceptance level of over 99%.
-The Ministry of Economy is currently renegotiating the agreement with the International Monetary Fund after extending part of a US\$57 billion bailout program agreed with the previous Administration.
-Argentina owes US\$44 billion to the IMF since the Argentine government did not accept US\$13 billion.
-As a result, the rating agency Fitch rates Argentina's credit risk at "CCC" and Standard & Poor's at "CCC+".
+During 2022, the Argentine government complied with all payments corresponding to the debt restructuring of its sovereign bonds (foreign law and local law) made during 2020.
+In March 2022, Argentina and the IMF ultimately signed an Extended Facilities agreement that provides for longer repayment terms for the loan received in 2018, but also provides increased obligations for Argentina.